travisseymour/EPICpyDocs/docs/example.md

 ### An EPIC Model of the Human Data

 The **choicetask_rules_VM.prs** file include with the choice task demo device, and located in the **rules** subfolder.
-These rules embody a strategy for how participants perform this task based solely on what is minimally required to follow task instructions:
+These rules embody a strategy for how participants might perform this task based solely on what is minimally required to follow task instructions:

-* participants first wait for a visual object to appear at display center, at which point they make a mental note that this object must be the fixation symbol they were expecting.
+* Participants first wait for a visual object to appear at display center, at which point they make a mental note that this object must be the fixation symbol they were expecting.
 They then begin waiting for the stimulus to arrive.
-* participants wait for a different visual object to appear at display center, at which point they look at it and make a mental note that this object must be the stimulus they were expecting.
+* Participants wait for a different visual object to appear at display center, at which point they look at it and make a mental note that this object must be the stimulus they were expecting.
 They then begin waiting to become aware of the object's color.
-* participants wait for the object's color, when this information arrives in WM (i.e., they become consciously aware of it), they make a note that they need to press the key associated with this particular color
+* Participants wait for the object's color, when this information arrives in WM (i.e., they become consciously aware of it), they make a note that they need to press the key associated with this particular color
-* assuming their hands are not currently busy doing anything else, participants subsequently plan a motor movement on their right hand corresponding to the color-key mapping they learned during the instructions.
+* Assuming their hands are not currently busy doing anything else, participants subsequently plan a motor movement on their right hand corresponding to the color-key mapping they learned during the instructions.
 For example, if the stimulus is Red, they will initiate a movement with their right index finger to press the U key on the keyboard.
 The entire mapping is the keys UIOP for the colors RGBY, respectively.
-* once the manual response has been initiated, participants begin waiting for the next trial to begin.
+* Once the manual response has been initiated, participants begin waiting for the next trial to begin.

 The following is a process model for the minimal ruleset: